Ambrwaz/Advanced_ML_Project/README.md

 In order to transform the original time series into a list of sequences, we wrote the `create_dataset` that performs the wanted slicing.

 ### Model Generators
-The `ceate_XXX_model` functions take in argmunents the dropout rate, the number of RNN-like layers and the number of units per layers.
+The `ceate_XXX_model` functions take in arguments the dropout rate, the number of RNN-like layers and the number of units per layer.
 Each function return the Keras object corresponding to the wanted model.

 ### GridSearch
 This part of the notebook aim to screen which parameters minimize the loss over the validation dataset.
 We thus use the `GridSeachCV` function from sklearn package with a custom splitting `ps` in order to create a single fold for validation.